shansim/Recurrence-problem/README.md

 In the `main` function, the code sets the value of `n` to 12.
 It then initializes an array `memo` with -1 values.
 The code calls each of the three functions to calculate the sequence for `n` and prints the results using `printf`.

 The output will display the calculated values for the recursive, iterative, and memoized approaches.

-That's it!
-The README file provides an explanation of the development environment, instructions on how to compile and run the code, and an overview of the functionality of the code.